-Yorkshire-born botanical geographer, Hewitt Watson (1804-1881) used existing county records for the presence of plant species to devise a system to indicate their distinctive range by assignment in to zones based on altitude, and into provinces based on river drainage (18).
+Yorkshire-born botanical geographer, Hewett Watson (1804-1881) used his own and existing county records for the presence of plant species to devise a system to indicate their distinctive range by assignment in to zones based on altitude, and into provinces based on river drainage (18).
 These spatial distributions for species were published in four volumes of Cybele Britannica between 1847 and 1859.
 His later two-volume set of Topographical Botany in 1873-74 gave a comprehensive listing of individual species in county records, but without reference to the altitudinal and latitudinal elements (19).

 Danish botanist Eugun Warming (1841-1924) collected together his lectures on plant geography at the University of Copenhagen, and published them as a textbook on plant ecology in 1895 (20).
 The book – Plantesamfund- Grundtræk af den økologiske Plantegeografi (Plant Society - Basics of ecological plant geography) was the first to have the word ecology in its title.
 The book introduced the concepts of plant communities, and of growth forms, as well as covering the major habitats through ecological classes established on the basis of edaphic and climatic distinctions, including hydrophytic, xerophytic, halophytic, and mesophytic communities.
 His aim was to explain how nature solved similar problems (drought, flooding, cold, salt, herbivory) in a similar way, despite the plant species being from different families and in different regions of the world.
 I am particularly fascinated by his discussion of thorns and spines derived from buds and leaves, as an example of structural growth forms, the obvious purpose being as a deterrent to browsing by herbivores, but the evidence was that it is not a universal phenomenon in response to browsing.
 The study of phyto-geography continued to offer up new concepts.
 After contact with a wide range of vegetation covers - forest, steppe, wooded steppe, and desert - Polish botanist Józef Paczoski (1864-1942) noted that they formed distinct communities of plants driven by the environment of their location, and so he coined the term phytosociology (fitosocjologia) to define their sociological relationship in a paper from 1896 entitled Zycie gromadne roślinin (Interactions of plant life) (21).